 A student asked me:

-(1) why people approach positive thinking in a manner that appears to be way over balanced in terms of being “Too” positive.
+(1) Why do people approach positive thinking in a manner that appears to be way overbalanced in terms of being “Too” positive?

-(2) How does being a devil’s advocate relate towards positive thinking practices.
+(2) How does being a devil’s advocate relate to positive thinking practices?

 My response is: It’s ok to play the role of devil’s advocate provided you balance it with a huge amount of awareness of when not to be the devil’s advocate.